gzahl/OpenWordClock/Readme.md

 - Brightness setting
 - Temperature display

-In addition, I have ideas and concepts for mrore features.
+In addition, I am already working on the following upcoming features.

 #### in development
 - Dynamic brighness (based on room brightness)
 - Nightmode (display off at night)